Pressure-treated wood has been the go-to material for outdoor projects like decks, fences, and landscaping for years.

 The wood is placed in a depressurized holding tank that uses a high-pressure vacuum to draw out the moisture in the wood grains and then replace it with chemical preservatives.

-These preservatives used are responsible for pressure-treated wood’s longevity: making the wood rot and termite-free.
+These preservatives used are responsible for the longevity of pressure treated wood, making the wood rot and termite-free.

 Some of the popular chemical wood preservatives are; Alkaline Copper Quart (ACQ), Ammoniacal Copper Zinc Arsenate (ACZA), Chromated Copper Arsenate (CCA), Borates, and Copper Azole.
 These chemicals treat a variety of wood, including the difficult ones like Douglas fir.